ITRS-Group/cordial/tools/geneos/docs/geneos_tls_init.md

 To recreate the root and signing certificates and keys use the `--force`/`-F` option.
 If what you want to do is to update the signer certificate then use the `geneos tls renew --signer` command instead.

 All certificates are created with corresponding private keys.
 These keys are in ECDH format by default but this can be overridden using the `--keytype`/`-K` option which supports the following formats: "ecdh", "ecdsa", "ed25529" and "rsa".
 Once set for the root CA, all subsequent certificates will be created using the same key type.
-You should avoid "ed25519" as this is not supported by normal web broswers and will make it impossible to use the ORB diagnostic interfaces of Geneos.
+You should avoid "ed25519" as this is not supported by normal web browsers and will make it impossible to use the ORB diagnostic interfaces of Geneos.
 ```text
 geneos tls init
 ```